qLocal/Locai-IP-Puller/README.md

 # Instructions

 # 1
-Join a roblox game, leaving doesn't effect the process
+Open the .exe file and join a roblox game, leaving doesn't effect the process
 # 2
 Press 'Retrieve Server IP' on the application
 # 3